 What was the cause of the illness?
-The incubation period – the amount of time between ingesting food contaminated with Listeria and the onset of symptoms – can make it difficult to determine the exact source of an illness.
+The incubation period – the amount of time between ingesting food contaminated with Listeria and the onset of symptoms – can make it difficult to determine the precise source of an illness.
 Listeria symptoms usually start to present within one to four weeks, although some victims have reported experiencing symptoms as late as 10 weeks.
-However, if you learn that a food you ate is the cause of an outbreak of Listeriosis, you might have a claim, and therefore a need to contact Elliot Olsen for a free consultation.
+However, if you learn that a food you ate is the cause of an outbreak of listeriosis, you might have a claim, and therefore a need to contact Elliot Olsen for a free consultation.

 How serious was the illness?
 According to the Centers for Disease Control and Prevention (CDC), diseases produced by Listeria can infect anyone and can cause a variety of symptoms, depending on the person and the area of the body that was infected.